SKB231/DBManagement/README.md

 # [DBManagement](https://dbmanager-nodejs.herokuapp.com/)
 A simple database management system that I am making to help me get a better understanding of CRUD applications.
-I don't want this to be a cookie cutter project coppied off of Youtube,but rather I want to learn how to make these applications better.
+It's made with MongoDB, Express, and Node JS.
+It uses the Passport login system for conducting user authentication, which uses JWT.

 ## Project Roadmap: